All Episodes

 What this does is takes another issue off the table.

-I mean, I mean, hypothetically speaking, here if Romney gets a nomination, there's an issue that we've got to go tread lightly when criticizing Obama on this mandate at Catholic schools, everybody else sell and give away the morning after pill, contraceptives and all against their moral conscience.
+I mean, hypothetically speaking, here, if Romney gets a nomination, there's an issue that we've got to go tread lightly when criticizing Obama on this mandate that Catholic schools, everybody else, sell and give away the morning after pill, contraceptives, and all against their moral conscience.

 It denudes us of another issue against Obama.

-It's what the establishment in the Republican Party just doesn't seem to penetrate this.
+It's what the establishment in the Republican Party just doesn't seem to penetrate this, even though people may not have known this specific bit of information.

-And what the conservative base knows is that we have the most radical, far left president this country's ever seen.
+And what the conservative base knows is that we have the most radical, far-left president this country has ever seen.

 And the contrast to that is who we are naturally.